capensis/canopsis/doc/sakura/administrator-guide/setup/install.rst

     git submodule init
     git submodule update

-You can switch to development branch:
+You can switch to development branch (or any other branches):

 .. code-block:: bash

     git checkout develop

 Build and install
 -----------------